 Medigap works in conjunction with Original Medicare—it fills in the gaps that Original Medicare doesn’t cover (like that remaining 20% of costs).
 Medigap plans don’t come with the extras offered in Medicare Advantage plans.
 There are 12 standard Medigap plans (named plan A through N), but not all insurance companies offer all of them.
 Medigap plans are standardized across the country, so all plans offer the same benefit structure—the main difference between them is in the monthly premium cost and customer service quality.
 Medigap plans don’t include prescription coverage, so a separate prescription drug plan (PDP) will be needed.

 What is Medicaid?

 Medicaid is a state and federal program that provides health insurance for people of all ages with insufficient income to cover their health care costs.

 Signed into law in 1965, Medicaid is a state and federally-funded program that provides health coverage to eligible low-income adults, low-income individuals age 65 and older, children and people with disabilities.
-As of September 2019, 72 million Americans are enrolled in Medicaid, making it one of the largest sources of health care funding in the U.S. In Michigan, over 2.3 million people have Medicaid.
+As of September 2019, 72 million Americans are enrolled in Medicaid, making it one of the largest sources of health care funding in the U.S. In Michigan, about 2.7 million people have Medicaid.
 It also helps pay for benefits that Medicare doesn’t usually cover, like nursing homes or personal care.
 Patients with Medicaid often pay no part of their medical expense costs and often only a small co-pay.
 Medicaid bills are paid from federal, state and local tax funds.